length

 • 4-days guided walking with experienced, licensed local guide

-• Local briefing with Local guide in Blenheim from our NZ operator
+• Local briefing with local guide in Picton from our NZ operator

 • Water transport to and from track